Conference of the Left

 Proposed political gathering of left-wing organisations in South Africa From Wikipedia, the free encyclopedia

-The Conference of the Left is a proposed political gathering of left-wing organisations in South Africa.[1]
-The initiative has been promoted primarily by the South African Communist Party (SACP) and has involved discussions with the Economic Freedom Fighters (EFF) and invited other organisations on the left of the country's political spectrum.[1]
+The Conference of the Left was a political gathering of left-wing and nationalist organisations in South Africa.[1]
+[2] The initiative was promoted primarily by the South African Communist Party (SACP) and was preceded by discussions with the Economic Freedom Fighters (EFF), and other organisations.[2]
+It took place from May 29 to May 31, 2026.[3]

 Background

-The South African Communist Party (SACP) has been one of the three organisations forming part of the Tripartite Alliance alongside the African National Congress (ANC) and the Congress of South African Trade Unions (COSATU) since 1990 following the release of Nelson Mandela from prison.[3]
-The ANC holds a plurality in the South African parliament, while the SACP and COSATU have not contested any democratic election in South Africa, however the SACP has resolved to contest the 2026 local government elections, a decision seen as challenging the ANC.[4]
+The SACP had long been one of the three organisations forming part of the Tripartite Alliance alongside the African National Congress (ANC) and the Congress of South African Trade Unions (COSATU) since 1990 following the release of Nelson Mandela from prison.[12]
+The ANC holds a plurality in the South African parliament, while the SACP and COSATU have not contested any democratic election in South Africa, however the SACP has resolved to contest the 2026 local government elections, a decision seen as challenging the ANC.[13]

 Earlier, following the establishment of democratic rule in 1994, relations within the Tripartite Alliance were periodically strained by ideological disagreements.[14]
 After 1994, the SACP criticised the ANC government's adoption of the Growth, Employment and Redistribution (GEAR) policy framework, which it said was a "class project" and favoured market-based economic policies spearheaded by then Deputy President Thabo Mbeki.[15]